-This was stated by Data Protection Expert Ute Bernhardt from the Consumer Center Saxony-Anhalt at the Network Conference Media Competence on October 22, 2019 in Halle (near Leipzig), online magazine Golem.de reports.
+This was stated by Data Protection Expert Ute Bernhardt from the Consumer Center Saxony-Anhalt at the Network Conference for Media Competence on October 22, 2019 in Halle (near Leipzig), online magazine Golem.de reports.

 Germany tightens the grip on cookies and online tracking